russellporter/openskidata-processor/README.md

 Features will be augmented with country/region/locality information.

 To enable, set `GEOCODING_SERVER_URL` to an endpoint that reverse geocodes in the format of https://photon.komoot.io/reverse.
 Geocoding results are cached on disk (by default in the `cache` directory) for faster subsequent runs of the processor.

+## Contact

+Feature requests and bug reports are tracked in the [main project repo](https://github.com/russellporter/openskimap.org/issues/).